AveNagata/Pathfinder/README.md

 # A pathfinding project inspired by Clément Mihailescu
 This project was created using React/JSX and was inspired by Youtuber Clément Mihailescu.
-No code was copied from his video.
+The only code that was copied from his video was using map on the nodes to generate the grid.
 I was curious if I was able to recreate his project.
 So far the project has been successful.

 ## Usage